 The City Council has provided a permanent placement at the beginning of the Agenda for citizens' requests to address the Council called Public Commentary.
 Public Commentary is held before Business Items.
 Before the meeting, anyone who wishes to discuss any item including those on the agenda, must present in writing to the City Clerk: their name, address and the subject matter on which they wish to speak.
 During Public Commentary, the Mayor will ask those people on the list to address the City Council.
-Each person will have a maximum of five minutes to speak.
+Each person will have a maximum of three minutes to speak.
 A person can only address the Council one time during the Public Commentary.
 There will be no pubilc commentary during the Business Items, except during a Public Hearing.

 How can I obtain the information I need from the City?